Multiplication: Notation

 In computer programming, the asterisk (as in 5*2) is still the most common notation.
-This is due to the fact that most computers historically were limited to small character sets (such as ASCII and EBCDIC) that lacked a multiplication sign (such as ⋅ or ×), while the asterisk appeared on every keyboard.
+This is because most computers historically were limited to small character sets (such as ASCII and EBCDIC) that lacked a multiplication sign (such as ⋅ or ×), while the asterisk appeared on every keyboard.
 This usage originated in the FORTRAN programming language.

-The numbers to be multiplied are generally called the "factors".
+The numbers to be multiplied are generally called the "factors" (as in factorization).
 The number to be multiplied is the "multiplicand", and the number by which it is multiplied is the "multiplier".
-Usually, the multiplier is placed first and the multiplicand is placed second; however sometimes the first factor is the multiplicand and the second the multiplier.
+Usually, the multiplier is placed first, and the multiplicand is placed second; however, sometimes the first factor is considered the multiplicand and the second the multiplier.

 Also, as the result of multiplication does not depend on the order of the factors, the distinction between "multiplicand" and "multiplier" is useful only at a very elementary level and in some multiplication algorithms, such as the long multiplication.
 Therefore, in some sources, the term "multiplicand" is regarded as a synonym for "factor".

 In algebra, a number that is the multiplier of a variable or expression (e.g., the 3 in $3xy^2$) is called a coefficient.